Working in Excel 2008_Mac OS

-I shared a method that got me in the ballpark using a word document, for having a printable, near scale graph.
+I had a Ravelry request for a punchcard template.
+In a previous 2011/12/14/more-low-tech/, I shared a method that got me in the ballpark using a word document, for having a printable, near scale graph.
 Here is an editable excel workbook resulting in as near as I could get to printing the punch card at scale; included are beginning added markings for Brother machines that could easily be altered to suit other makes; lines at the side can serve for comments or notes.

 Going about printing in a different way: I captured an image from my excel template saved it, opened the image in photoshop, adjusted image size as below, and when printed the output was nearly dead-on in terms of size and would make tracing motifs from it onto a punchcard over a lightbox super easy A downloadable punchcard worksheet

-In Numbers the closest I could get to punchcard cell size was using point values, 19 for rows, 18 for columns, printing was off.
+Using Numbers the closest I could get to punchcard cell size was using point values, 19 for rows, 18 for columns, printing was off.

 Another use: creating cell blocks for custom needle tapes to track actions such as holding that may be used as guides (standard KM needles are 4.5mm apart).
 My color printer is defunct, so this is the grey version.
 Color coding may be easily added for more complex fabric manipulations.